tchowdhu/CNC-Conf-Cisco-Junos-L2VPN-P2P/README.md

        """ End of section """
 </code></pre>

-</br> This file has been added in this repository.
+</br> This file has been added to our current repository.

 </br> 6.
-To make this example work, we had to modify some template for NSO Core Function Package for L2vpn (**cisco-flat-L2vpn-fp-internal**).
+To make this example work, we had to modify some templates for the NSO Core Function Package for L2vpn (**cisco-flat-L2vpn-fp-internal**).
 </br>    i.
 Go to the folder ***~/ncs-run/packages/cisco-flat-L2vpn-fp-internal/templates***.
 </br>   ii.
 Edit both ***cisco-flat-L2vpn-fp-cli-evpn-vpws-template.xml*** and ***cisco-flat-L2vpn-fp-cli-p2p-template.xml*** with the content below: